Universal descriptions of chemical freeze-out based on pressure and specific heat: Results

-Figure \ref{fig:P_E_vs_T} shows the temperature dependence of normalised pressure and normalised energy density respectively at $\mu=0$.
-Results of ideal HRG model have been represented by solid red lines.
-Other lines correspond to the results of the interacting HRG model or the EVHRG model with different combinations of radii of mesons and baryons.
+Figure \ref{fig:P_E_vs_T} shows the temperature dependence of normalized pressure and normalized energy density respectively at $\mu=0$.
+Results of ideal HRG model have been represented by solid lines.
+Other lines correspond to the results of the interacting HRG model or the EVHRG model with different radii of hadrons ($R_h$).
 It can be seen that there is almost no effect of interaction till $T \simeq 120$ MeV both in pressure and energy density.
 The reason for this is that the effective degree of freedom of the system does not increase much up to this temperature and therefore correction due to excluded volume is small.
 Beyond $T = 120$ MeV a substantial change in these quantities has been observed.
-It can be seen from this figure that at large $T$ normalised pressure as well as normalised energy density are suppressed compared to the ideal HRG if we take non-zero hardcore radii of the particles.
-This is expected since particles start interacting at large temperature where the hadronic population is large.
-Further, suppression increases with the increase of radii of the particles.
-The continuum limit LQCD data of Bazavov {\it et al.} \cite{Bazavov:2014pvz} and Borsanyi {\it et al.} \cite{Borsanyi:2013bia} have also been plotted in this figure.
-Figure \ref{P_T} illustrates the excellent agreement between the ideal HRG and the lattice QCD calculations of normalised pressure.
-On the other hand, one can see from Fig. \ref{E_T} that normalised energy density calculated in ideal HRG model is close to the LQCD data up to $T \simeq T_c$.
-However, high temperature region agrees well with EVHRG model with $R_m = 0.0$ fm and $R_b = 0.25$ fm.
-It should be noted that this combination of $R_m$ and $R_b$ gives the best fit of the LQCD data up to $T = 200$ MeV which is already shown in the Fig. \ref{fig:inv_chi2_dof_T200}.
-The increase of the hardcore radii of all the particles further to $0.3$ fm reduces the ability to reproduce both the LQCD results of normalised pressure and normalised energy density as can be seen from the Fig. \ref{fig:P_E_vs_T}.
+It can be seen from this figure that at large $T$ normalized pressure as well as normalized energy density are suppressed compared to the ideal HRG if we take non-zero hardcore radii of the hadrons.
+This is expected since hadrons start interacting at large temperature where the hadronic population is large.
+Further, suppression increases with the increase of radii of the hadrons.
+The continuum limit LQCD data of Hot QCD Collaboration ~\cite{Bazavov:2014pvz} and Wuppertal-Budapest Collaboration ~\cite{Borsanyi:2013bia} have also been plotted in this figure.
+Figure \ref{P_T} illustrates the excellent agreement between the ideal HRG and the lattice QCD calculations of normalized pressure.
+On the other hand, one can see from Fig. \ref{E_T} that normalized energy density calculated in ideal HRG model is close to the LQCD data up to the crossover temperature $T_c$ ($154 \pm 9$ MeV) ~\cite{Bazavov:2014pvz} of the LQCD calculation.
+However, for both pressure and energy density high temperature region agrees well with EVHRG model for $R_h = 0.15$ fm which indicates that interaction is very important to include in the HRG model especially at the high temperature region.
+At the low temperature region interaction is also there.
+However its effect is small.
+It should be noted that $R_h = 0.15$ fm gives the best fit of the LQCD data upto $T = 200$ MeV which is already shown in the Fig. \ref{fig:chi2}.
+The increase of the hardcore radii of all the hadrons further reduces the ability to reproduce both the LQCD results of normalized pressure and normalized energy density as can be seen from the Fig. \ref{fig:P_E_vs_T}.
+It is found in Ref. \cite{Satarov:2016peb} that the equation of state can also be described well with baryonic radius $0.3 - 0.6$ fm assuming mesons to be point like.
+In Ref. \cite{Albright:2014gva} description of of equation of state even higher temperature region ($T > 200$ MeV) is also improved using a hybrid model of EVHRG and the perturbative QCD.
+In this work a switching function is used to connect hadronic and the partonic phase.
+The mass dependent hadronic radius is also considered in EVHRG model to study the hadronic yields at LHC energy and good agreement between model and experimental data is found \cite{Alba:2016hwx}.